 Property Information Form (TA6)

 Much of your work in improving legal kerb appeal involves providing your solicitor with everything they need to do a thorough job.
 This begins with the Property Information Form (TA6).
-The information you provide in this document forms the basis of the contract pack which will be sent to your buyer’s solicitor.
-The TA6 must be completed fully, accurately and honestly.
+The information you provide in this document forms the basis of the contract pack sent to your buyer’s solicitor.
+You must complete the TA6 accurately and honestly.
 If you are unsure about anything, seek guidance from your solicitor.
 Do not skip over sections, or worse still, hazard a guess.

 Missing documents